schuang/advanced-python-series/workshop-1/20-class-3.md

 ## Polymorphism in Scientific Computing

-All the concepts about inheritance, method overriding, and abstract classes build towards a powerful design principle: **polymorphism**.
-This is the concept that allows you to write flexible, high-level code that can operate on a wide variety of different objects in a uniform way.
+All the concepts about inheritance, method overriding, and abstract classes build towards a powerful design principle: polymorphism.
+Write flexible, high-level code that operates on a wide variety of different objects in a uniform way.

-The core idea is to allow a single function to accept objects of different classes, as long as they all "look" the same by adhering to a common interface.
+Core idea: single function accepts objects of different classes, as long as they all "look" the same by adhering to a common interface.

 ### The Problem

-Imagine you want to run the same simulation pipeline, but test three different force field models: `LennardJones`, `Coulomb`, and a new `AI_Potential`.
-Without polymorphism, you might be tempted to write an `if/elif/else` block:
+Run the same simulation pipeline, but test three different force field models: `LennardJones`, `Coulomb`, and a new `AI_Potential`.
+Without polymorphism, you might write an `if/elif/else` block:

 ```python
 # The NON-polymorphic way (BAD PRACTICE)